slivkaje/RSSalg-software/README.md

 # RSSalg-software
-A tool for application of co-training in single-view datasets
+A tool for application of co-training on single-view datasets